Salah-Moftah/HTML-And-CSS-And-JavaScript/README.md

 # HTML-And-CSS-And-JavaScript

 <div>
-  Portfolio By HTML And CSS And Some Vanilla JavaScript, I used animation and trinstions in page without any frameworks
+  Portfolio By HTML And CSS And Some Vanilla JavaScript, I used animation and Transitions in page without any frameworks
 </div>

 <div><h3>Demo: </h3><a href="https://rococo-meerkat-79df01.netlify.app" target="_blank">https://rococo-meerkat-79df01.netlify.app</a></div>